rex-9/rexone-core/README.md

 # 📖 Auth Service Api <a name="about-project"></a>

-**Auth Service Api** serves as the backend application for [Auth Service](https://google.com/) providing a robust foundation for diverse product development needs.
+**Auth Service Api** is a robust backend framework for authenticated web applications, offering a solid foundation for diverse product development needs.
+This repository also serves as an excellent learning resource for anyone looking to master backend development.
+It emphasizes best practices on the server side, enabling developers to write simple yet clean code.
 You can find the corresponding frontend application here: [Auth Service Web](https://github.com/rex-9/auth-service-web).

+## 🚀 Featuring!

+### 🌟 Modern Tech Stack

+- **Ruby on Rails API**: Built as an API-only application for efficient server-side processing.
+- **PostgreSQL**: Utilized for robust and scalable database management.
+- **Devise for Authentication**: Provides a secure and flexible user authentication system.
+- **Swagger for API Documentation**: Clear and interactive API documentation for easy integration.

+### 🗃️ Testing & Quality Assurance

+- **RSpec**: Comprehensive automated testing framework to ensure application reliability and performance.

+### 🏗️ Design Patterns & Architecture

+- **MVC Design Pattern**: Maintains a clean separation of concerns with the Model-View-Controller design pattern.
+- **Dockerized**: Facilitates easy deployment and management of the application using Docker.
+- **Clean Architecture**: Promotes maintainability and scalability with a modular architecture.

+### 🔐 Authentication & Security

+- **Email-Password Authentication**: Securely authenticate users with email and password.
+- **Google Authentication**: Provide a seamless login experience with Google OAuth.
+- **Forgot Password & Reset Password**: Allow users to recover their accounts with ease.
+- **Email Confirmation**: Verify user email addresses to enhance security.

 ## 🛠 Built With <a name="built-with"></a>